timqian/invoice-automation/README.md

 # invoice-automation

+- Update Google sheet about invoice
+- Download a PDF version of it
+- Send it to Kristin
 ## What does this repo do

 - A nodejs script to update google sheet and download a PDF version